 Have an Adventure

-Whether your idea of adventure is zip-lining upside down through the rainforest, or more tame activities like hiking and birdwatching, the unspoiled tropical rainforest of the Sierra Madre mountains just outside Puerto Vallarta provides the ideal setting.
-A host of eco-adventures are on offer: zip-lining, rapelling, hiking, canopy tours, horseback riding, mountain biking, village tours, off-road adventures, and more.
+Whether your idea of adventure is zip-lining upside down through the rainforest or more tame activities like hiking and bird watching, the unspoiled tropical rainforest of the Sierra Madre mountains just outside Puerto Vallarta provides the ideal setting.
+A host of eco-adventures are on offer: zip-lining, rappelling, hiking, canopy tours, horseback riding, mountain biking, village tours, off-road adventures, and more.
 If you love nature, be sure to plan a day trip to the Vallarta Botanical Garden, where besides seeing a wide variety of plants, you can also take a hike or swim in a river and have lunch overlooking a scenic view of the surrounding mountains.Continue to 9 of 11 below.

 09 of 11